-Robert works on assimilating infrared satellite data into convective-scale NWP models, as well as managing the website of the NWP SAF.
+Robert works on assimilating satellite radiance data and satellite-derived cloud information into convective-scale NWP models.

-Robert is currently involved in the assimilation of infrared observations from METEOSAT's SEVIRI instrument into high-resolution NWP models, including the 1.5km-resolution UKV model.
+Robert is currently involved in the assimilation of infrared observations and satellite-derived cloud information from METEOSAT's SEVIRI instruments into high-resolution NWP models, including the 1.5km-resolution UKV model.
 This work is primarily aimed towards better representation of convective clouds in the model, for both short-range forecasts and nowcasting.

 Robert also develops systems for visual monitoring of convective-scale NWP output, in particular through comparison with infrared satellite observations.

-Since joining the Met Office in 2008, Robert has focused on the assimilation of infrared radiances from geostationary satellites into Met Office NWP models.
+Since joining the Met Office in 2008, Robert has focused on the use in NWP of infrared radiances from geostationary satellites.
 This work has included measurement and modelling of the optical properties of METEOSAT's SEVIRI instrument.

 Last updated: 30 April 2014